Eigenvalue Mapping-based Discretization of the Generalized Super-Twisting Algorithm: PROPOSED DISCRETIZATION SCHEME

-So now the discretization of GSTA becomes the problem of finding appropriated eigenvalues of \({{\boldsymbol{M}}_{d}}({{x}_{1,k}})\).
-Since we have known the eigenvalue of \(\boldsymbol{M}({{x}_{1}})\), It's very natural to think about how to establish the relationship between the two matrix's eigenvalue.
-As shown in \citenum{koch2019discrete}, the mapping from the continuous-time eigenvalues to the discrete-time domain can be done in different ways.

-We start with the simplest explicit Euler method and find the corresponding eigenvalues mapping.
+Now the discretization of GSTA becomes the problem of finding appropriated eigenvalues of ${{\boldsymbol{M}}_{d}}({{x}_{1,k}})$.
+Since we have known the eigenvalue of $\boldsymbol{M}({{x}_{1}})$, It's very natural to think about how to establish the relationship between the two matrix's eigenvalues.
+We start with the simplest explicit Euler method and find the corresponding eigenvalues mapping relationship.
 The closed-loop system (\ref{closed_loop_explicit_euler}) resulting from the explicit Euler method can be rewritten as